AdminTL/gestion_personnage_TL/INSTALL.md

 --db_demo : Use demo database.
 This option keeps all information in memory and does not save to the real database. (default=False)
 --web-listen-address : Web: Web server listen address (default=Listen()) --ssl : Activate https and create ssl files if they don't exist.
-Doesn't work in Windows. (default=False) --use_internet_static : Force using static files like css and js from another internet website.
+Doesn't work in Windows. (default=False) --use_internet_static : Not implemented.
+Force using static files like css and js from another internet website.
 Use web browser cache. (default=False)
 ```